 WWI: Letters from the Trenches

-These are some of the letters that my Great Uncle Reg wrote home from active duty in France, Egypt and Turkey in the First World War.
+These are some extracts from the letters that my Great Uncle Reg wrote home from active duty in France, Egypt and Turkey in the First World War.

 NB: This page is linked from the "war letters" site